megakarlach/HL2reUpdate/README.md

     Removed broken "Use 'bloom' effect when available" that always uncheck itself when saved.
 Bloom and HDR will still functioning normally with it's options remain available.
     FOV options increased to 120 without using Console command.
 - Optional: Orange Gamepad UI scheme with Verdana & Trebuchet MS font included.

+# Upcoming reUpdate Features (BETA):
+- Combining Developer Commentary (20th anniversary) with Community Commentary
+- Also fixing typos in official Developer Commentary and the audio caching commentary subtitles being missing
+- Map changes (will feature exclusive changes, for example, 3D Skybox on Ravenholm, all maps have radial fog, and maps are more detailed)

+## Official Features:
+- Increased FOV from 90 to 120
+- HUD Aspect Ratio (4:3, 16:9, 16:10)
+- Vulkan renderer (-vulkan)
+- Classic Old Engine particles
+- Working Gamepad UI/Steam Deck UI (-gamepadui), also to use Gamepad UI with DX9, use (-dx9 alongside -gamepadui)
+- XInput/Legacy controller support has working rumble/vibration (as SDL2 was updated) (Windows only).
+- Steam Input (needs to be enabled on Steam client)

 # New since 11/16/2024:
 ## **HALF-LIFE 2 20th ANNIVERSARY UPDATE**